ICHRA administration for first-timers

 - The amount incurred

-Employees only need to submit some recurring eligible expenses, like a monthly premium, once.
+Employees only submit some recurring eligible expenses, like a monthly premium, once.
 This applies as long as the recurring reimbursement request matches previous reimbursements you approved with the same amount, service provider, and date.
-For individual health insurance plans, employees can find this information in their explanation of benefits.
+Employees can find this information for individual health plans in their explanation of benefits (EOB).

 Your organization must review your employees’ submissions and approve or decline the reimbursement request.